varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-   The default VCL for vcl_hash simply adds the hostname (or IP) and the URL to the cache hash.
+   The default VCL for vcl_hash adds the hostname (or IP) and the URL to the cache hash.

    .. note::